danpros/htmly/README.md

 Installations
 -------------
+if you have openssl on your server, use the [Installer](https://github.com/Kanti/htmly-installer/releases/latest). read the [Instructions](https://github.com/Kanti/htmly-installer/blob/master/README.md#htmly-installerphp).
-Download the latest version, extract it, then upload the extracted files to your server.
+If you don't have openssl, download the latest version, extract it, then upload the extracted files to your server.
 Make sure the installation folder is writeable by your server.

 Configurations
 --------------